 - clear and concise answers to all questions

-In her role with ARTC, Jenny has responsibility for:
+In her role with ARTC, Jane has responsibility for:

 David has over 46 years experience in the Australian rail transport industry in rolling stock construction and maintenance, railway operations, network rules, safety legislation and accreditation, compliance auditing and accident investigation.